philrz/super/docs/commands/super.md

 {a:2,b:"bar"}
 ```

-_Make a schema-rigid Parquet file using fuse, then output the Parquet file as Super JSON_
+_Make a schema-rigid Parquet file using fuse, then output the Parquet file as SUP_
 ```mdtest-command
 echo '{a:1}{a:2}{b:3}' | super -f parquet -o tmp.parquet -c fuse -
 super -z tmp.parquet